crazy-max/docker-pure-ftpd/README.md

 ### Logs

-Logs are displayed through `stdout` using syslog-ng.
+Logs are displayed through `stdout` using `socklog-overlay`.
 You can increase verbosity with `-d -d` flags.

 ```
 $ docker-compose logs -f pureftpd